Aaron-Zhao123/blog/index.md

 * Computer Architecture

 # [](#interests) Education Background
-I have a mixed educational background with study experience in various countries.
+I have a mixed education background with study experience in various countries.
-I am a Chinese national, but finished my high school education in New Zealand and received the NZ Goveners Award.
+I am a Chinese national, but finished my high school in New Zealand and received the NZ Goveners Award.
-I received a _Bachelor of Engineering_ degree in Electrical and Electronic Engineering from Imperial College London.
+I obtained a _Bachelor of Engineering_ degree in Electrical and Electronic Engineering at Imperial College London.
-I graduated from Imperial with a top-rank score and was awarded with the _Wills Jackson Metal and Price_.
-I am now doing a _Master of Philosophy_ degree at the Computer Laboratory of University of Cambridge.
+After graduating from Imperial with a top-rank score and being awarded with the _Wills Jackson Metal and Price_, I am now reading a _Master of Philosophy_ degree at the Computer Laboratory of University of Cambridge.

 # [](#interests) Research Experience
 I have previously worked as the following roles:

-* Machine learning researcher (Intern) at Ocado Technology 10x
+* Machine learning researcher (Intern) at Ocado 10x Research
 * Machine learning consultant at Tangi0
 * Research Assistant at Circuits and Systems Research Group at Imperial College London
 * Research Assistant at Radio Frequency Laboratory in University of Electronic Science and Technology of China